frnmst/gnupot/README.md

 - Size limits
   - Usually of a few Gigabytes.
 - Clients used to access these servces are usually proprietary.
-- These program are also heavy (in terms of disk,  memory and processor usage).
+- These programs are also heavy (in terms of disk, memory and processor usage).
 - What are you going to do if those *owners* close the services?

 The aim of this project is to have a completely free (as in freedom)